Impact of GST & RERA on Façade & Fenestration Industry

 While RERA and GST will slowly change the way the real estate industry operates in India, they have also thrown open a few aspects that need extensive deliberation.
 One such issue is the liability of developers to provide for workmanship for structural defects for a period of five years.
 Unlike in the past, developers will now have to create a back-to-back warranty with suppliers in case a challenge comes up.
 Starting from the contract to execution and finally handing over, documentation has to be clearly spelled out.
 If a developer wants to save himself from the pain of poor construction, he will have to keep tabs on agencies he conducts business with and the quality of materials he procures.
 The end user would, of course, benefit from this improved diligence.

 GST in India provides the long awaited generalization of the indirect tax structure.
 The cash constituent of the building construction economy will reduce due to the execution of GST in India.
 To avail ITC, contractors must purchase raw materials from GST-registered vendors, resulting in better tax compliance.
 Under GST, the work contract is considered as a service, and hence, the composition scheme is not available.
 Contractor’s compliances and costs will increase as they will follow the standard taxation system.
 GST confirmation on works contract as a service has brought clarity.
 But the lack of details in the areas of input tax credit (ITC) and composition schemes might lead to disputes.
-All in all, GST should impact the construction sector in a positive manner, not only from a rate perspective but also on pricing of various products, albeit in a long run.
+All in all, GST should impact the construction products sector in a positive manner, not only from a rate perspective but also on pricing of various products, albeit in a long run.

 “Complete Governance & Transparency Ensure Quality Products”